e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Guards have two admissible forms** ([§2.1][s2-1]), so their check is form-aware rather than a flat `isa Bool`: a `Bool`-form guard's probed return is `Bool`, a sign-form guard's is the nominal scalar — guards run only at the nominal activation (row 52), so no parametrized-leaf case arises here.
+**Guards have two admissible forms** ([§2.1][s2-1]), so their check is form-aware rather than a flat `isa Bool`: a `Bool`-form guard's probed return is `Bool`, a sign-form guard's is the nominal scalar.
+Guards run only at the nominal activation (row 52), so no parametrized-leaf case arises here.
 Any other probed return type is a build error naming both admissible forms.
 There is nothing further to check: the probed form *is* the detection policy ([§8.4][s8-4], row 179),